 What’s fascinating is, by comparison to the above factors, how little academic performance and readiness plays in determining final high school graduation rates.
 This is a similar finding to the Gates Foundation/Public Agenda report that also determined that college students who leave college without graduating do not usually do so because the academics were too difficult.
 Rather, they do so because life events required them to spend more time or effort outside of the classroom.

 In both the Gates Foundation/Public Agenda report on students who leave college before graduation and in Don’t Call Them Dropouts, balance between school work and outside forces are key.
 In college, first-year success is in no small way dependent on striking a proper life-schoolwork balance (which, most often, includes school, social life, paid work and family commitments).
 A similar vein can be seen running through this report concerning high school persistence to graduation.
-As said in this conclusions of Don’t Call Them Dropouts, “students who leave school before graduating are often struggling with overwhelming life circumstances that push school attendance far down their priority lists.”
+As said in the conclusions of Don’t Call Them Dropouts, “students who leave school before graduating are often struggling with overwhelming life circumstances that push school attendance far down their priority lists.”

 High school students and college students who don’t complete their respective degrees deserve better than to be called ‘dropouts.’
 Such students are not quitters; these are kids who persevere in the face of adversity, especially with a little extra help.